infor-cloud/xtendm3/index.md

 ## About the project

 ### XtendM3
-XtendM3 is a customization tool and service provided by Infor for modifying and extending M3 Business Engine logic in Cloud.
+XtendM3 is a customization tool and service provided by Infor for modifying and extending M3 Business Engine logic in the Cloud.

 ### Just the Docs